Michaël Pereira: Malatyaspor

 On 15 July 2016, Pereira left for Turkey and signed with Yeni Malatyaspor.
 He scored six goals in 30 matches in his first season, as the club reached the Süper Lig for the first time in its history.

 CFR Cluj

-On 28 June 2019, Pereira joined CFR Cluj in the Romanian Liga I.
+On 28 June 2019, Pereira joined CFR Cluj in the Romanian Liga I. He always won the national championship during his spell, totalling 49 appearances, three goals and five assists.

+Later career

+Pereira settled rarely the following seasons, representing in quick succession, Kocaelispor (Turkish TFF First League), Wisła Kraków (Poland, I liga), Apollon Smyrnis F.C. and Athens Kallithea FC (Super League Greece 2).